GSA/digitalgov.gov/content/guides/accessibility-for-teams/product-management.md

 - Learn how to [navigate a webpage using only your keyboard]({{< link "/guides/accessibility-for-teams/visual-design/#keyboard-access" >}}) and [learn how to use VoiceOver]({{< link "/guides/accessibility-for-teams/visual-design" >}}) so you can spot check new features when necessary.

+## Diverse users

-## Consider how everyone will use the product
+Consider how everyone will use the product.

 ### Steps to take